mohdabdulshukoor/Portfolio_Projects/README.md

-# Portfolio_Projects
+# Portfolio_Projects Repository

-Portfolio Project Repository
+Portfolio Projects

-This Repository will hold all of the code and queries from the Portfolio Projects.
+This Repository holds all of the code and queries from the Portfolio Projects.

 finding insights.